 This book would not exist without the contributions from many people.
-It was Tim Bozik, currently President, Higher Education at Pearson plc, who first approached me about writing a physics textbook.
+It was Tim Bozik, currently the President of Global Product at Pearson, who first approached me about writing a physics textbook.
 If it wasn't for his persuasion and his belief in me, I don't think I would have ever undertaken the writing of a textbook.
 Tim's suggestion to develop the art electronically also had a major impact on my approach to the development of the visual part of this book.